 One more to add … HubSpot addict?

-HubSpot has an iPad app that gives you a quick look at your graph of visitors and leads … very cool, very easy, very quick … in hand wherever you have your favorite iPhone!
+HubSpot has an iPhone app that gives you a quick look at your graph of visitors and leads, email responses, sources and traffic … very cool, very easy, very quick … in hand wherever you have your favorite iPhone!

 Essential for marketing writers